Ashwin7mak/qbui/ui/README.md

 Edit and configure your own copy of **e2e.js** located in `qbui/ui/server/src/config/environment` if needed.
 The e2e tests have their own config file as they will launch their own node instance when running.

+Now run `npm run update-webdriver` in terminal from the `qbui/ui` directory

 Once everything is configured you can run `grunt test:e2eLocalDataGen` as a smoke test to check that everything is working properly.
 This script will generate you a test realm and app which you can view in the UI.

 See [Debugging UI](./DEBUGGING.md) for more info on debugging tests.